gingerly-ui/alx-low_level_programming/0x0B-malloc_free/README.md

-returns a pointer to a 2 dimensional array of integers
+ frees a 2 dimensional grid previously created by your alloc_grid function.